mmstewart/Node-RED-Temperature-Monitoring-Flow/README.md

 <h1 align=center> Node-RED-Temperature-Monitoring-Flow </h1>

-This flow is recommeded for people who are using AVTECH Room Alert 3E.
+This flow is recommeded for people who are using AVTECH Room Alert 3E

+In this flow, the user is able to receive email alerts if the temperature is above the threshold.

+## Nodes

+Nodes used

 ## Author